Review and road test of the Abarth 124 Spider

 Ten Second Review of the Abarth 124 Spider

-This perhaps is the most serious Abarth model we've had yet.
-Up to now, all Fiat's in-house tuner has brought us are various tweaked versions of the little Fiat 500 citycar.
-This Abarth 124 Spider seems at first glance to be much more of an Abarth model in its own right.
+The Abarth 124 Spider is perhaps is the most serious Abarth model we've ever had.
+Previously, all Fiat's in-house tuner had brought us are various tweaked versions of the little Fiat 500 citycar.
+This Abarth 124 Spider in contrast, is much more of an Abarth model in its own right.
 And, with 170bhp on tap, promises to be a lot of fun.

 Takes you back doesn't it?
 The thought of a proper little Italian open-topped sportscar we mean.
 Fiat's modernday 124 Spider model offers that, but the most power you can have beneath the bonnet there is 140bhp.
 This Abarth variant ups that figure to 170bhp and draws upon a rich model heritage that goes all the way back to the first Abarth 124 model that was made in 1972.